shrunbr/gatekeeper-docs/quick-start.md

 After adding Gatekeeper to your server you'll need to setup the bot.
 This requires running a few commands to get things going.

-!> **WARNING:** Gatekeepers first interaction needs to be done by the **Guild Owner**!
-If another person wishes to manage Gatekeeper, the guild owner must set the manager role.
+!> **WARNING:** This guide assumes you are the **Guild Owner**.
+If you are not the guild owner, you must have them set the **manager** role to a role that you have to continue setup.
+This is a security precaution to ensure admins cannot enable or modify Gatekeeper without authorization.

 ### Prerequisites